-Gain skills to become a valued employee, such as getting along with co-workers, listening to the supervisor, and learning on the job.
+Gain skills to become a valued employee, such as getting along with co-workers, listening to supervisors, and learning on the job.
 In addition, learn about going the extra mile and advancing.
 Spend time practicing communication skills as well as other skills needed to become successful on the job.
 Gather information about how to build a positive reputation and leave a job with style.
 Develop a growth goal for keeping a job and self-evaluating performance until the goal has been obtained.
 Offered: Spring.

-BLD 018 · BUILD Life at Bethel 1 Credit
+BLD 018 · BUILD Life at Bethel 2 Credits

 Integrate foundational knowledge, experiences, and strategies to become successful whole and holy individuals as college students in the BUILD program and beyond.
-Opportunities are given for students to explore self-discovery, self-advocacy, accessing needed supports and services (including appropriate use of technology), and integration of faith.
-Graded on an S/U basis.
+Opportunities are given to explore self-discovery, self-advocacy, accessing needed supports and services (including appropriate use of technology), and integration of faith.